Saturday, December 5, 2009

 Getting complained

 One Client just called me and passed a lot of negative remarks on me.
-I felt very sad now.
-Am I such a lousy adviser?
+I felt so lousy now.
 Why I always allow others to scold me again and again.

 Her son was borned prematured on 19th October.
 She called me to sign up an Shield Plan for her son on 1st November.
 The case was submitted on 4th November and insurer acknowledge it on 10th November.
 Probably that her son was borned prematured and his weight was very low, the underwriting took a bit longer and cannot be approved by 15th of November and hence policy cannot be commenced by 1st December.
 The earliest date of commencement will be on the 1st January.